trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 <figcaption>

 _Entry number 1208 in inventory book V(1) contains the first record of the grey shark embryo specimen.
 The pencil correction to the Latin name reflects the revisions made to inventory books V(1) und V(2) during reinventory.
-(Zoological Teaching CollectionAll rights reserved.)_
+(Zoological Teaching Collection.
+All rights reserved.)_

 </figcaption>